w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 funds to the pool in order to add themselves as the first member.
 As stated above, the depositor must always be a member as long as the pool exists; they will be the last member to leave, ensuring they always have some skin in the game.
 Significant stake from the depositor is always a good indicator for the pool's credibility.

+{{ kusama: **The current minimum bond to create a pool is <RPC network="kusama" path="query.nominationPools.minCreateBond" defaultValue={1000000000000} filter="humanReadable" />.** :kusama }}

 The pool’s ‘nominator role’ selects validators with the nominate extrinsic.
 On Polkadot JS Apps UI, navigate to Network > Staking > Pools and click on Add Pool button.